-Co-dominance: When two different alleles for a particular trait are both expressed in an organism and influence phenotype.
+Codominance: When two different alleles for a particular trait are both expressed in a heterozygote, and the resulting phenotype is an intermediate between the two alleles.

 - Let allele for red flower be IR

 - Let allele for white flower be IW

-- In a heterozygous individual (IRIW), if the phenotype turns out to be flowers with both red and white petals, these alleles are co-dominant.
+- In a heterozygous individual (I^R I^W), if the phenotype turns out to be flowers with both red and white petals, these alleles are codominant.